mackenziekbrooks/dci102-f21-humanitiesdata/docs/how-the-web-works.md

 ## HTML
 HTML, or Hypertext Markup Language, is one of the basic building blocks of the web.
 Every website you see is created using this language, from the most basic to most interactive.

-To prove it, go to your browser open up a new tab right now.
+To see for yourself, go to your browser and open up a new tab.
 Visit any website you like.
 Right click, or `ctrl` + click to open up an options menu.
 Select `View Page Source`.
 If you're using Safari, try pressing `Command + Option + i`.
 You should see a new window full of text surrounded by angle brackets.
-That's HTML.
+That's the HTML that makes up the page you visited.

 HTML stands for HyperText Markup Language.
 It is a set of tags, or *elements*, that adds structure to a document or page.
 When you write a document, you rely on style to indicate something about the text.
 You might put the title in a bigger font or break up paragraphs with tabs or new lines.
 Markup languages do this by adding tags around the content you wish to set apart.